DCute25/SQL-Relational-Databases-Vaccine-Distribution/README.md

-# Project Vaccine Distribution Overview
+# SQL Project: Vaccine Distribution Relational Database

 This project implements a vaccine distribution management system using PostgreSQL and Python.